willibrandon/firebird-resources/Firebird.Testcontainers/README.md

 | `WithUseLegacyAuth` | `.WithUseLegacyAuth()` | Enables legacy Firebird authentication (not recommended).
 | `WithUsername` | `.WithUsername("user")` | Sets the Firebird user name.

-The following container methods are available for the `FirebirdContainer`:
+The following container methods are available for a `FirebirdContainer`:

 | Method |  Example | What |
 | -      | -        | -    |